Track II Dialogues

 The Delhi Dialogue comprising 30 participants from India and Pakistan deliberated on a variety of bilateral issues from 20-21 January, 2013.
 The key areas of discussion entailed review of bilateral relations, trade, extremism and terrorism, higher education and the Jammu & Kashmir dispute.
 The group consisted of retired diplomats, academicians, civil society activists, media personnel, and business persons from both sides.
 This dialogue series initiated in 2011 holds that increased people-to-people contact generates the momentum for policy change and allows key stakeholders on both sides to devise strategies for peace and regional cooperation.
 Participants of the conference also met with Mr. Salman Khurshid, Minister of External Affairs, India and shared the Joint Resolution of the conference.
 Participants unanimously agreed to the following statement:

 We appreciate that 2012 was a year of progress in Indo-Pak relations during which the robustness of India-Pakistan dialogue was tested and despite challenges to the process, considerable headway was made on issues of trade and visa liberalisation;

 The political question of Jammu and Kashmir remains unresolved.
 We urge that India and Pakistan remain engaged and the four-point formula devised in 2006-7 should be used a basis for further dialogue;

 We urge that media be given unfettered access on both sides.
-The governments must allow the circulation of newspapers, distribution of television signals and increase in the number of accredited journalists in both countries;
+The governments must allow the circulation of dsc_8632newspapers, distribution of television signals and increase in the number of accredited journalists in both countries;

 We recommend that visas for journalists and their spouses should be facilitated without unnecessary delays;